-Ear infection is common in children but can occur at any age.
+Ear infection is very common in children, although it can occur in people of any age.
 The main symptoms are earache and feeling unwell.
 Painkillers are the main treatment.
-Antibiotics are not usually needed but are prescribed in some cases.
+Antibiotics are not usually helpful but are prescribed in some cases.
 The infection usually clears within a few days.

 This leaflet is part of our series on ear infection

 Ear infections are usually divided into those which occur in the ear canal (otitis externa) and those which occur in the small space behind the eardrum (the middle ear).
 You may hear an infection of the middle ear referred to as 'acute otitis media'.

 The small space behind the eardrum in the middle ear is normally filled with air.
 It is connected to the back of the throat by a tiny channel called the Eustachian tube.
 It also contains the three tiny 'hearing bones' which pass sound through from the eardrum to the inner ear.

 The middle ear space should contain air but it may become filled with fluid (mucus), which typically occurs during a cold.The mucus may then become infected by germs (bacteria or viruses).
 This may then lead to otitis media.